jeandv/querygg-jeandv/4-deduplication.md

 Show More
 We can see in this TypeScript playground that the return type of our custom hook is inferred as UseQueryResult<number, Error>.
 This means our data property will be of type number | undefined - number because that's what our queryFn returns, and undefined because it might not exist in the cache while we fetch it.

 If you absolutely must provide a type annotation (e.g. because a lint rule enforces it or your Tech Lead insists), UseQueryResult<number> works well, but you'll lose that type inference from the queryFn.
-The type UseQueryResult can be imported from @tantack/react-query, as this TypeScript playground shows."
+The type UseQueryResult can be imported from @tantack/react-query, as this TypeScript playground shows"

 https://www.typescriptlang.org/docs/handbook/type-inference.html
 https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBAbzgVwM4FMCKz1QJ5wC+cAZlBCHAOQACMAhgHaoMDGA1gPRTr2swBaAI458VALAAoKSWSN+wCIxQYAMsg54AcshAAjXAAoAlIimdOcK9bgA9APxSrPGMijK0WUXkMIn1kVw8AGl0PAAuOABtKgAbDXZtXQMoKgBdABp-K0D8ADFGSJM4AF4APjNJG2d0V3c4AAVyEGAMADoeVAhYgDd0QwBZehgACw6mABMKE2Nson9CWclCIA